Puffin crossing: Concerns

-Concerns have been expressed that Puffin crossings may be less safe than Pelican crossings due to the nearside indicator not being visible while crossing, and being at a different focal length, reducing traffic awareness.
+Concerns have been expressed that puffin crossings may be less safe than pelican crossings due to the nearside indicator not being visible while crossing, and being at a different focal length, reducing traffic awareness.
 The indicator box itself also blocks the view of the road completely for shorter pedestrians due to being installed at head height.
-However, a 2005 study commissioned by the DfT found that Puffins were safer than Pelican crossings with fewer pedestrian accidents and fewer involving cars, despite confusing pedestrians.
+However, a 2005 study commissioned by the DfT found that Puffins were safer than Pelican crossings with fewer pedestrian accidents and fewer involving cars.
+The executive director for the Parliamentary Advisory Council for Transport Safety said that using too many different kinds of crossings in a particular area can lead to confusion among pedestrians.

-In 2014, Transport for London announced that they would stop installing Puffins, saying that "Pedestrians have previously indicated to us that they dislike the uncertainty of not knowing whether the 'green man' is still lit once they have started crossing, which happens with nearside signals."
+In 2014, Transport for London announced that they would stop installing puffins, saying that "Pedestrians have previously indicated to us that they dislike the uncertainty of not knowing whether the 'green man' is still lit once they have started crossing, which happens with nearside signals."
 Birmingham City Council also said that year that they would not be installing low level indicators at busy city centre crossings, expressing concern that the pedestrian indicator could be obscured by crowds.